microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         Boolean OverwriteFiles{ get; set; };

         /// <summary>
+        /// Create as a flat bundle.
+Package locations will be stored as external path references
+        /// rather than being stored inside the msixbundle file itself.
+        /// Defaults to false.
+        /// </summary>
+        Boolean FlatBundle{ get; set; };

+        /// <summary>
-        /// Sets the version in the AppxBundleManifest.xml during packaging if
+        /// Optional.
+Sets the version in the AppxBundleManifest.xml
-        /// the source layout is a bundle.
+        /// If not set the version is created based on the current time.
         /// </summary>
         Windows.ApplicationModel.PackageVersion BundleVersion{ get; set; };
     };